 The school day begins at 8:30 AM and ends at 3:30 PM.
 Any student not picked up by 3:45 will be signed into extended care.
-Students are dismissed at 1:00 PM on Fridays and 12:30 PM on half days (see school calendar).
+There is an additional cost associated with extended care.
+Students are dismissed at 1:00 PM on Fridays and 12:30 PM on Half Days (see school calendar).